linsogles/Autocorrect/README.md

-# CSC161-Project1
+# Autocorrect

 /*
  * Program 1
  * Takes in Dictionary and TextMessage classes
- * to give back to user an auto correct funtion
+ * to return to user a list of intended word choices
+ * for each useer input --
  * based on user input and similar found words
  * from outside .txt file
  */